-The Company offers many types of non-life insurances, mainly motor, property, liability, marine, transport, health and accident insurance.
-Contracts may be concluded for a fixed term of one year or on a continuous basis with either party having the option to cancel at a 3 months notice (6 months notice in case of long-term contracts longer than 5 years).
+The Company offers many types of non-life insurances, mainly motor, property, liability, marine, transport, loan insurance, receivables, health and accident insurance.
+Contracts may be concluded for a fixed term of one year or on a continuous basis with either party having the option to cancel at 3 months' notice (6 months in the case of long-term contracts longer than 5 years).
 A portion of accident insurance policies have a single premium option for long-term duration (the maximum duration in the portfolio is 30 years).
 These policies are connected with bank loans.
 The Company is therefore generally able to re-price the risk by revising the premium at intervals of not more than one year.
 It also has the ability to reduce and reject fraudulent claims.